Seeff Sandton’s top 10 tips for first time buyers

 Tip 2 - Get the banks' opinion.
 A pre-qualification is a really good idea.
 The banks may have a more conservative estimate of your affordability.
 If you need a bond then you need to find out what you qualify for.

 Tip 4 – Use Google Maps!
-Once you've identified your favourite locations, use Google Maps to scout the immediate surrounds.
+Once you've identified your favourite locations, use Google Maps to scout the immediate surroundings.
 Often, there are lesser-known suburbs not popularly known but just as good.

 Tip 5 - Visit your location at different times of the day and of the week, so that you can understand traffic patterns and other fun goings-on.
 Maybe there's a Parkrun in the area you didn't know about?
 Maybe there's a community market?

 Tip 6 - Go to hot spots in the area.
-Visit local cafes, restaurants and shopping centres to get a feel for the neighbourhood.
+Visit local cafes, restaurants, and shopping centers to get a feel for the neighbourhood.

 Tip 7 - Think about what you want and what you need.
 Be specific with online searches and when talking to agents.
 Don't view a mid-floor apartment if you have a dog!
 Know your must-“haves” versus your negotiables.